creatingrealitysubmissions/RaVR/README.md

 In graphics, understanding how to create actionable content, while creating a interesting environment, ease of use and understandable actions was a challenge we had to over come.

+- The main challenge with this project was handling the hololens platform and since I have never interacted with a Hololens device before it took me a while to learn the inputs and I wasn’t able to figure out how to network two devices with each other, but I did get very close!

 ## Accomplishments that we're proud of

+None of our team members had experience with the hololens before the hackathon started.
+Our software engineeers are high school students, 16 and 14 years old.

+I am actually proud that I was able to figure out how to use the hololens and that I got extremely close to figuring out the networking aspect of it.
+The fact that I got really close is an accomplishment because I had figured out a lot in a minimal amount of time.

 ## What we learned

+Spacial understanding.
+Augmented Reality development hurdles including anchor points and user interaction with gameObjects in AR.
+Optimization within Hololens.
+Time management.

 ## What's next for rAvR

+Graaphical optimaztion for various delivery outlets.
+Refine the networking to allow a seemless mutliplayer experience.